 Outreach refers to the act of reaching out to prospective buyers in an attempt to generate leads.

-Incremental commitment is the sales term for getting prospects to agree to doing something with you in the present moment with the intent to scale up on the size of these commitments progressively.
+Incremental commitment is the sales term for getting prospects to agree to do something with you in the present moment with the intent to scale upon the size of these commitments progressively.

 A hard close is a direct attempt to close the sale by asking if the customer has decided to purchase your good or services.
 An example of a hard close is ‘would you like to proceed with this solution?’